-KING: Anybody who's dresses up in those characters should be out there for purpose of entertainment, not trying to make your rent, not trying your child's tuition, because that's not the venue to do that.
+KING: Anybody who's dresses up in those characters should be out there for purpose of entertainment, not trying to make your rent, not trying to pay your child's tuition, because that's not the venue to do that.

 SANDERS: Again, that's Andy King the New York City Councilman.
 He's working on licensing measure for the characters.
 City law already forbids street performers from demanding tips, but it does allow them to accept donations.
 King says that's not enough.
 The city also needs to know who's under those masks.
 There is some worry though about what licensing could do to some of the performers.

 TIM TOMPKINS: Any licensing scheme should prohibit inquiries about anyone's immigration status.